Minting API

 owner_address | The wallet address of the player who will own the minted NFT | Body | Yes |

-token_id | A unique identifier within the collection for the NFT you are creating. | Body | Yes |
+token_id | An optional unique identifier within the collection for the NFT you are creating.
+If this is not added, we will create an ID for you. | Body | No |

 reference_id | The internal content creator reference ID of the asset being minted.
 Each number must be unique for each collection's successful mints.
 Can be the same value as token_id . | Body | Yes |